 The industry collective in charge of developing its own emissions pricing scheme would be called "He Waka Eke Noa" (HWEN), roughly translated from the Māori language as "we are all in this together".
-Following consultation with its members, including a nationwide road show, HWEN eventually released its proposal for pricing methane in mid-2022.589
+Following consultation with its members, including a nationwide road sl ing methane in mid-2022.589

 On its release, it was immediately clear that the proposal would not meaningfully reduce emissions.
-HWEN's modelling showed emissions reductions as a result of pricing would amount to less than 1% by 2030.
-590 Consistent with its usual position, the industry's proposal relied on unproven technology to 'fix' emissions pollution.
+HWEN's modelling showed emissions reductions as a result of pricing would amount to less than 1% by 2030.590 Consistent with its usual position, the industry's proposal relied on unproven technology to 'fix' emissions pollution.
 HWEN suggested a levy to fund emissions research and development - exactly what the Agricultural Research Levy had been designed to do 19 years earlier.